Skip to content

 What are the disadvantages of timber frame houses?

 Because timber is a natural cellulose matter milled with all its natural imperfections and weaknesses, timber does come with some natural weaknesses.
 Timber is receptive to damage in terms of both internal surface stress fractures and termite infestations.
 Both of which are very expensive to correct.
 Here at Trueform Frames and Trusses, we have effective solutions for all of these issues.
-Nevertheless, when it comes to building with either steel or a timber framed house, pros and cons of both options need to be considered.
+Nevertheless, when it comes to building with either steel or a timber-framed house, the pros and cons of both options need to be considered.

 Possible Labour Costs